-RYT 200, CSC
+Mikayla Latta, RYT 200, CSC

-Having studied with many amazing Yoga masters, Jenny’s practice is deeply influenced by John Friend, the founder of Anusara Yoga.
+Movement in all its forms—physical, psychological, and spiritual—has been the focus of Jenny’s classes for almost 30 years.
+Her practice is deeply influenced by John Friend, the founder of Anusara Yoga.
 Jenny knows from experience that the Universal Principles of Alignment resonate with almost every “body,” and she regularly sees these principles at work in her students as they are empowered by the Yogic process.